Bitmischief/mythweaver/README.md

   - The MythWeaver test Google OAuth Client Secret is `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`
 - `OPENAI_API_KEY`
   - You will need to create an OpenAI API key.
 You can do this by following the instructions [here](https://platform.openai.com/docs/api-reference/authentication).
+- `STABILITY_API_KEY`
+  - You will need to create a Stability.ai API key.
+You can do this by following the instructions [here](https://platform.stability.ai/docs/getting-started/authentication).

 #### Production deployments